- Euphoria Tutorial

 Icon files, such as euphoria.ico and binaries available in euphoria\bin, may be distributed with or without your changes.

-The generous Open Source License allows both personal and commercial use, and unlike many other open source licenses, your changes do not have to be made open source.
+The generous Open Source License allows Euphoria to use for both personal and commercial purposes.
+Unlike many other open source licenses, your changes do not have to be made open source.